astronomer/docs/astro/cloud-ide/custom-cell-reference.md

 sidebar_label: Custom cell configuration reference
 title: Custom cell configuration reference
 id: custom-cell-reference
-description: Learn how to configure a custom cell type as JSON.
+description: Learn how to import custom operators by configuring a custom cell type with JSON.
 ---

 This page contains reference information about all available JSON configurations for the custom operator cell type in the Astro Cloud IDE.
 You enter this JSON when you create a new custom operator cell type in the Astro Cloud IDE.
 See [Create custom operator cells](cloud-ide/use-airflow-operators.md#create-custom-operator-cells) for setup steps.